-The Chapada mine is located in Goias state, Brazil, and is a 21-million- to 22-million-tonne-per-year copper-gold mine that began production in 2007.
-It is projected to produce 122 million to 125 million pounds of copper in 2016.
+The Chapada mine is located in Goias state, Brazil, and is a 21-million- to 22-million-tonne-per-year coppergold mine that began production in 2007.
+It is projected to produce 120 million pounds of copper in 2017.
 Chapada's assumed mine life is approximately 17 years.
 Significant mine life upside potential exists if mineral resources are converted to mineral reserves (source: Yamana's website), and the copper interest is referenced to a 700-square-kilometre land package that has delivered several recent discoveries and remains significantly underexplored.
 Further details on Chapada can be found on Yamana's website.

 Management considers the Chapada copper streaming interest to be material to the Corporation for purposes of NI 43-101.
-Additional information on the Chapada streaming interest can be found in Schedule "D" to this AIF
+Additional information on the Chapada streaming interest can be found in Schedule "D" to this AIF.